libreobjet/open-guide/en/design_process.md

 ![**Pict** _CNC router_ − Timo Ulmanen − CC-BY](./images/cnc-router-CCBY-Timo-Ulmanen.jpg)

-> A CNC router is a computer controlled cutting machine related to the hand held router used for cutting various hard materials, such as wood, composites, aluminium, steel, plastics, and foams.
+> A CNC router is a computer controlled cutting machine related to the hand held router used for cutting various hard materials, such as wood, composites, aluminum, steel, plastics, and foams.
 CNC stands for _computer numerical control_.
 CNC routers can perform the tasks of many carpentry shop machines such as the panel saw, the spindle moulder, and the boring machine.
 A CNC router typically produces consistent and high-quality work and improves factory productivity.
 Automation and precision are the key benefits of cnc router tables.
 −[Wikipedia](https://en.wikipedia.org/wiki/CNC_router)